pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 ### Link to a Google Cloud billing account

-To link a Google Cloud billing account to an existing TiDB Cloud account, take the following steps:
+To link your TiDB account to a Google Cloud billing account, take the following steps:

-1. Open the [Google Cloud Marketplace page](https://console.cloud.google.com/marketplace) and log in.

-2. Search for `TiDB Cloud` and select **TiDB Cloud** in the search results.
+1. Open the [Google Cloud Marketplace page](https://console.cloud.google.com/marketplace), search for `TiDB Cloud` and select **TiDB Cloud** in the search results.

-3. On the TiDB Cloud product page, click **Subscribe**.
+2. On the TiDB Cloud product page, click **Subscribe**.

-4. On the TiDB Cloud subscription page, confirm the order and click **Subscribe**.
+3. On the TiDB Cloud subscription page, confirm the order and click **Subscribe**.

-5. Then, click **GO TO PRODUCT PAGE** to go to the TiDB Cloud sign-up page.
+4. Then, click **GO TO PRODUCT PAGE** to go to the TiDB Cloud sign-up page.

-6. On the top notification block of the TiDB Cloud sign-up page, click **Sign in** to link your Google Cloud account to TiDB Cloud.
+5. On the top notification block of the TiDB Cloud sign-up page, click **Sign in** to link TiDB Cloud to your Google Cloud account.

-7. On the **Link to Your GCP Billing Account** page, select an existing organization and click **Link** to link with your Google Cloud account.
+6. On the **Link to Your GCP Billing Account** page, select an existing organization and click **Link** to link with your Google Cloud account.

     > **Note:**
     >